 In fact, according to the National Safety Council, there was a significant increase in traffic accident deaths in the month of June, which is when many states, including Georgia, began to relax their shelter-in-place orders.
 Traffic volumes began to pick up, especially as Atlantans headed into summer, which typically sees high traffic volumes.

 According to traffic safety advocates, there has also been an increase in rash driving once Covid-19 travel restrictions were relaxed.
 There seems to have been an increase in speeding and other forms of aggressive driving.
 Some of this rash driving can be attributed to the possibility that motorists, who had been confined by shelter-in-place protocols for several months, have thrown safety and caution to the wind, and have been reckless while driving.
 That has increased accident rates, and consequently, death rates as well.
 This data seems to be corroborated by other organizations including the Governor’s Highway Safety Association which states that speeding is on an increase across much of the country.

 Many safety experts are also blaming this increase in car accidents during the pandemic on driving under the influence of drugs and alcohol.
 Substance abuse has increased as the economy has crashed, and employment numbers have risen.
 In addition, with the roads less busy than usual, motorists have been more inclined to be distracted behind the wheel and engaged in other forms of negligent driving, increasing their accident risks.

 If you or a loved one have been injured in a car accident, you may qualify for compensation for your losses.
-Talk to an Atlanta car accident attorney at the Katz Law Firm, and discuss your legal options for a claim for compensation for damages.
+Talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers, and discuss your legal options for a claim for compensation for damages.
 You may be eligible for damages that include medical expenses, lost income, lost future earnings, pain and suffering and other types of damages.
 Talk to an attorney at our firm and get a free evaluation of your claim.